Real open books and real contact structures: Real open books in three dimensions

 \subsection{Examples of real Heegaard decompositions on lens spaces}

 We want to make some observations on real Heegaard decompositions on lens spaces.
 The classification of real structures on lens spaces up to isotopy is known \cite{hr}.
 In op.cit. the real structures of type~$C$ and $C'$ on a lens space are already in the form of real Heegaard decompositions of genus 1.
-However on most of the lens spaces the real structures of type~$A$, $B$ and $B'$ cannot be presented as a real Heegaard decomposition of genus 1 while we know that there {\em is} a real Heegaard decomposition \cite{nag}.
+However there are lens spaces where there are no real structures of type~$C$ and $C'$ at all (see the last three lines of the table in \cite{hr}, Section~4.9).
+Then the existing real structures on those lens spaces cannot be presented as a real Heegaard decomposition of genus 1; however we know that there {\em is} a real Heegaard decomposition on those lens spaces \cite{nag}.
 Of course, in that case the higher genera decompositions will have the real structure act on the Heegaard surface not maximally.
-We will call a real Heegaard decomposition {\it maximal} if the real part of the real structure has genus$+1$ connected components (equivalently, if the number of real components is maximal with respect to Harnack inequality).
-This leads to the following observation. \begin{prop} (Through an observation in \cite{hr}) There are infinitely many real closed oriented 3-manifolds which cannot have a maximal real Heegaard decomposition. \end{prop}
+We will call a real Heegaard decomposition {\it maximal} if the real part of the real structure has genus$+1$ connected components (equivalently, if the number of real components is maximal in view of the Harnack's curve theorem).
+This leads to the following observation. \begin{prop} There are infinitely many real closed oriented 3-manifolds which cannot have a maximal real Heegaard decomposition. \end{prop}

 Several more observations are in order: